yasirkula/UnityBezierSolution/README.md

 ![inspector](Images/3.png)

-**Loop**: connects the first end point and the last end point of the spline
+**Loop:** connects the first end point and the last end point of the spline

-**Draw Runtime Gizmos**: draws the spline during gameplay.
-Can be tweaked and customized using *DrawGizmos*/*HideGizmos* functions (see *UTILITY FUNCTIONS*)
+**Draw Runtime Gizmos:** draws the spline during gameplay

-**Handle Mode**: control points of end points are handled in one of 3 ways: Free mode allows moving control points independently, Mirrored mode places the control points opposite to each other and Aligned mode ensures that both control points are aligned on a line that passes through the end point (unlike Mirrored mode, their distance to end point may differ)

-**Construct Linear Path**: constructs a completely linear path between the end points by using *Free* handle mode and adjusting the control points of end points (see *Convert spline to a linear path* section below)
+**Construct Linear Path:** constructs a completely linear path between the end points by using *Free* handle mode and adjusting the control points of end points (see *Convert spline to a linear path* section below).
+Enabling the **Always** option will apply this technique to the spline whenever its end points change (Editor-only)

-**Auto Construct Spline**: auto adjusts the control points of end points to form a smooth spline that goes through the end points you set.
+**Auto Construct Spline:** auto adjusts the control points of end points to form a smooth spline that goes through the end points you set.
 There are 2 different implementations for it, with each giving a slightly different output (see *Auto construct the spline* section below)

+**Handle Mode:** control points of end points are handled in one of 3 ways: Free mode allows moving control points independently, Mirrored mode places the control points opposite to each other and Aligned mode ensures that both control points are aligned on a line that passes through the end point (unlike Mirrored mode, their distance to end point may differ)

+**Extra Data:** end points can store additional data that can hold 4 floats.
+You can interpolate between points' extra data by code (see *UTILITY FUNCTIONS* section below).
+This extra data is especially useful for moving a camera on a bezier spline while setting different camera rotations at each end point (the BezierWalker components can read that data).
+You can click the **C** button to store the Scene camera's current rotation in this extra data.
+Then, you can visualize this data by clicking the **V** button

 ### CREATING & EDITING A NEW SPLINE BY CODE

 - **Create a new bezier spline**

-Simply create a new GameObject, attach a BezierSpline component to it (BezierSpline uses *BezierSolution* namespace) and initialize the spline with a minimum of two end points:
+Simply create a new GameObject, attach a BezierSpline component to it (BezierSpline uses `BezierSolution` namespace) and initialize the spline with a minimum of two end points:

 ```csharp
 BezierSpline spline = new GameObject().AddComponent<BezierSpline>();